 I’ve started to take note of these cycles to see if I could pinpoint the cause in order to revise my strategy.
 Here is a look at what I’ve pinpointed as common causes of the low points in my social media activity, as well as some tips on how I minimize the negative and work on beating social media fatigue.

 Just when you think you have it all figured out, a new network appears.
 And every single time a new platform pops up, I cringe just a little bit.

 Don’t get me wrong; I love the social media scene and exploring everything this medium has to offer.
 But at the same time, social media is only one part of my marketing approach.
 And marketing is only one of my business activities.
-I am already over scheduled, so the thought of yet another network to add to my social media strategy can make me slightly nauseous.
+Like almost everyone I know, I am already over scheduled, so the thought of yet another network to add to my social media strategy can make me slightly nauseous.

-Sure, there may be fun bragging rights that come with being one of the first on a new network, but how many new networks actually stick around?
-Definitely not all of them, and it definitely doesn’t happen instantaneously (Pinterest is a unique case!).
+Sure, there may be bragging rights that come with being one of the first on a new network, but how many new networks actually stick around?
+Definitely not all of them, and it definitely doesn’t happen instantaneously.

 I always recommend grabbing up your name and/or your brand on new social networks that show promise, but unless being the first in the door is part of your business, there isn’t much of a reason to put all of your eggs into any social media basket, especially a new one.